EESSI/eessi-bot-software-layer/README.md

    - open the link https://github.com/YOUR_GITHUB_ACCOUNT/software-layer/compare/main...EESSI:software-layer:add-CaDiCaL-9.3.0?expand=1
    - create the label bot:build if it's not there.
    - Create the pull request.
-   - Don’t merge the Pull request.
+   - Don't merge the Pull request.
 It is important to close the pull request or delete the bot:build label after testing it.
 It can be added again for the other test.
 If the above method is followed then there will be no need to create another Github account for the test which is shown in the following Method 2.

 Method 2: